som-shahlab/aplusml/README.md

 brew install graphviz
 ```

+## Usage

+Run `tutorials/synthetic_pad.ipynb` to try an example notebook which works out-of-the-box.

+This simulates a utility analysis of PAD referral pathways for synthetic PAD patients.

 ## Motivation

 APLUS ML is a simulation framework for conducting usefulness assessments of machine learning models in workflows.